reymond-group/faerun-python/README.md

 faerun.plot({ 'x': t, 'y': s, 'z': c, 'c': t / max(t) })
 ```

+The code above writes two files to the current directory: `index.html` and `data.js`.
+These files can be used locally or be moved to a (even minimalistic) web server.

 ## TODO
 - [ ] Add the abilty to draw shapes as well as colours
 - [ ] Make output templatable